adnovum/sonar-build-breaker/verification/README.md

 # Verification

-This folder contains dummy maven projects to verify end-to-end functionality of the sonar-build-breaker plugin.
+This folder contains dummy maven projects and bash scripts to verify end-to-end functionality of the sonar-build-breaker plugin.

+## Prerequisites
+- Docker - the scripts run SonarQube as docker containers
+- A bash shell - a given on Linux systems, but you can also use git bash on Windows.

 ## Semi-automatic verification

-Can be used to test against a particular sonarqube version and debug problems.
+Can be used to test against a particular SonarQube version and debug problems.

 Verification steps: